 “I have that big vision in me”: HerVenture makes waves with women in Kenya

-We’re pleased to share with you these fantastic impacts, alongside a video featuring the stories of several of these women, with important words from Professor Margaret Kobia, Cabinet Secretary, Ministry of Public Service and Gender, Kenya.
+Take a look at our video featuring the stories of several Kenyan HerVenture users, with important words from Professor Margaret Kobia, Cabinet Secretary, Ministry of Public Service and Gender, Kenya.

 Juliet is one of the 175,000 women entrepreneurs we’ve directly supported since the Foundation began.

 In January 2020, we launched the ambitious mission to reach another 100,000 women, and by extension their families and communities, by the end of 2022.
 You can be part of this fantastic impact too: join our 100,000 Women Campaign as a partner, supporter or donor today!Donate now Find out about the campaign

 Lindiwe Masango is an entrepreneur and HerVenture user from Pretoria, South Africa.
 She owns a mineral water business called Lee Ice Cubes.

 When Cape Town-based entrepreneur Mampho Sotshongaye thinks about the word HerVenture, she thinks “about a woman who is supporting another woman”.
 Here's how our app supported her...